IorioD/MTD-manager-console/Setups/KubeKey_CMD.md

-# This file will provide some useful KubeKey commands for node management.
+# This file will provide some useful KubeKey commands for cluster management.

 [Official GitHub guide](https://github.com/kubesphere/kubekey)